 Of course, it is important to remember that while trust is broadly linked to institutions, it is not solely about this.
 Survey research on UK attitudes towards climate scientists (reported in Shuckburgh, Robison and Pidgeon, 2012 report for the Living with Environmental Change Partnership) found that they were typically less trusted than scientists generally, and found that "independent" scientists were most trusted to give correct information on climate change.
-This suggests more generally that trust in particular scientists strongly depends on framing, and possibly the assumptions this framing creates about vested interests and personalities - for example trust trust industry scientists to follow rules and regulations in a scientist will differ if they are introduced as a climate scientist, as a scientist who works for a university, or as a university lecturer.
+This suggests more generally that trust in particular scientists strongly depends on framing, and possibly the assumptions this framing creates about vested interests and personalities - for example trust in a scientist will differ if they are introduced as a climate scientist, as a scientist who works for a university, or as a university lecturer.